Brick and masonry

 - Obtain experience with bricklaying

-- Knowledge of the structural properties of masonry
+- Possess knowledge of the structural properties of masonry

-- Ability to analyze a brickwork based on building physics principles and the properties of the brickwork
+- Analyze a masonry based on building physics principles and the properties of masonry

-- Carry out a durability assessment of bricks and masonry
+- Evaluate the durability of bricks and masonry

-- Analyze possibilities for renovation and reuse of masonry constructions
+- Assess options for renovation and reuse of masonry structures

-- Assess options for surface treatment of masonry constructions
+- Have an overview of options for constructive protection and surface treatment of masonry structures

-- Assess the aesthetic and functional properties of masonry
+- Have an understanding of the aesthetic and functional properties of masonry

 Course Content

-Review and analysis of material composition and properties of fired and unfired clay as well as common types of mortar.
-Teaching the principles of the structural properties of masonry.
-Teaching the methods to assessing the building physical conditions and properties of masonry in relation to the transport and storage of moisture and heat.
+Review and analysis of material composition and properties of fired and unfired clay as well as common mortar types.
+Teaching of some methods for assessing the building physics conditions and properties of masonry related to the transport and storage of moisture and heat.

-Visit to a brick factory to be introduced to production techniques.
-Gaining own experience in bricklaying and carrying out laboratory exercises on the technical properties of bricks and masonry with associated analysis and assessment.
+Visit to a brickwork factory to be introduced to production techniques.
+Gaining own experience in bricklaying, and carrying out laboratory exercises on the technical properties of bricks and masonry with associated analysis and assessment.

 Teaching Method